Calebcampbell5/vr-company-page/README.md

 # vr-company-page
-Reactive website template built for a Virtural reality Company.
+Reactive Website template built for a Virtural reality Company.

 Technology used